dart-lang/language/working/macros/feature-specification.md

 to a form that the corresponding constructor on the macro class expects, which it specifies through parameter types:

-*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, or `String` (or the nullable forms of any of those), then the argument expression must be a Boolean, number, null, or string literal.
-Number literals may be negated.
-String literals may not contain any interpolation, but may be adjacent strings.
+*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, `String`, `List`, or `Map`, (or the nullable forms of any of those), then the argument expression must be a Boolean, number, null, string, list, or map literal.

+    * Number literals may be negated.
+    * String literals may not contain any interpolation, but may be adjacent strings.
+    * List and Map literals may only contain any of the supported parameter types.
+If the parameter type specifies a generic type argument, it must be one of the allowed parameter types.

     **TODO**: Do we want to allow more complex expressions?
 Could we allow constant expressions whose identifiers can be successfully resolved before macro expansion (#1929)?

-*   Else, the argument expression is automatically converted to an object of type [Code][] representing the unevaluated expression.
+*   If the parameter type is `Code` (or a subtype of `Code`), the argument expression is automatically converted to a corresponding `Code` instance.
+    These provided code expressions may contain identifiers.

+*   If the parameter type is `Identifier` then a single identifier must be passed, and it will be converted to a corresponding `Identifier` instance.

 Note that this implicit lifting of the argument expression only happens when the macro constructor is invoked through a macro application.
 If a macro class is directly constructed in Dart (for example, in test code for the macro), then the caller is responsible for creating the Code object.

 As usual, it is a compile-time error if the type of any argument value (which may be a Code object) is not a subtype of the corresponding parameter type.